aws/aws-lc/BUILDING.md

 range of unit tests, as well as running valgrind and SDE tests.
 Building without Go now produces a new target, `run_minimal_tests` in place of `run_tests`.

+More information on this can be found in [INCORPORATING.md](/INCORPORATING.md).